 They also make fruit-filled acai bowls and thick smoothies.
 To top it all off, I also think they made some of the best coffee that I had while I was in Sayulita.

-Whether you are looking for a healthy option or you simply want a delicious seafood bowl, this is definitely one of my top picks for best Sayulita restaurants.
+Whether you are looking for a healthy option or you simply want a delicious seafood bowl, this is one of my top picks for the best Sayulita restaurants.